ijsf/android_init_patcher/README.md

 When executing `init_patch`, be sure to check the Android logs using `adb logcat` for any output containing the `init_patch` tag as it will print to the Android log instead of stdout.

+DISCLAIMER: Note that conventional SELinux policies will likely explicitly disable ptrace on the init process as follows:

+    # No domain should be allowed to ptrace init.
+    neverallow * init:process ptrace;

+This effectively renders this executable inoperable, unless you modify the SELinux policy or permissive options of the ROM.

 ## Building

 To compile, run the following command in the jni directory: